Sequential Prophet REV-2 | 175 custom sounds

 Any external stuff?:

 I did not use any external FX in the demo; all the delays, reverbs and other effects are part of the REV-2 engine & mod matrix.
-I recorded my demo straight through an audio card.
 The patches work with 8 & 16 voice versions (I was using an 8-voice Prophet in my demo).

 Notes on grades lower than 3/3: